 Consider paying for additional tools, like LinkedIn Recruiter, to help expand your network for sourcing supply chain talent.
 This tool isn’t cheap, but it provides access to all LinkedIn members, comes with a ton of candidate search filters that enable you to quickly identify candidates that align with your job criteria, and allows for direct messaging via InMail to help connect with the passive candidate market.
 Consider using other tools with rich databases of contacts such as Zoominfo.com and Data.com, for example.

 Post on Specialized, Niche Job Boards vs Generalist Job Boards

 Job boards typically rank low on most companies list of sources for attracting and hiring supply chain talent.
 With that said, we still encourage you to post your positions as sometimes you can get lucky, plus you’re building your resume database with candidates that you may be able to hire in the future.

-We recommend that you post on niche job boards that cater to supply chain professionals such as ASCM’s Job Board or www.jobsinlogistics.com versus the generalist job boards where your job listing can drown in an ocean of job listings.
+We recommend that you post on niche job boards that cater to supply chain professionals such www.supplychaincareers.com versus the generalist, jack-of-all-trades job boards where your job listing can drown in an ocean of job listings.
 Job boards that focus within the supply chain discipline drive more relevant applicants who have experience or interest in your specific focus areas.

 Engage with a Supply Chain Recruiting Firm